 - Jeff Sutherland (creator of the Scrum methodology)

-- Ken Schwaber (president of Advanced Development Methods who helped Sutherland to formalize the Scrum)
+- Ken Schwaber (president of Advanced Development Methods, who helped Sutherland formalize Scrum)

 - Mike Beedle (CEO of e-Architects Inc., and one of the first adopters of Scrum)